 But beyond the unrest was an evolving musical form.
 While in the east, a ruckus trio known as the Beastie Boys catapulted to commercial prominence by mixing rock and rap a few years earlier.
 In the west, a new form of rap blended Mexican and American culture and shed light on the harsh realities of life in the barrio.

-This new form of rap ultimately spawned dozens of legendary Chicano rap artists, including Lighter Shade of Brown, MC Boulevard, Brownside, Proper Dos, Lil Rob, Spanish Fly, and Psycho Realm.
+This new form of rap spawned dozens of legendary Chicano rap artists, including Lighter Shade of Brown, MC Boulevard, Brownside, Proper Dos, Lil Rob, Spanish Fly, and Psycho Realm.
 Yet more than three decades later, virtually every critic agrees one legendary Chicano rapper paved the way for everyone: Frost.